charles66820/CREMIfiles/IS323_STD_PLE/TP2/TP2.md

 ## Report

-- present and explain your solution in details.
+TODO: the expected size
+J'ai calculé la taille des données aux quelle je m'attendé pour m'assuré du résultat.

+le premier job à 4 mapper et 2 reducer. %TODO: Map-Reduce jobs check data

+TODO: performance is expected to change if we increase/decrease

 - analyze your solution: what is the expected size of intermediate and output data, how many Map-Reduce jobs were used and why, how many reducers were used in each job and why, how its performance is expected to change if we increase/decrease the number of available machines and/or papers, etc.

-- discuss intermediate data representation: text vs. integer values (for counters).
-You may, for example, add some results that compare alternatives to support your choice.
+TODO: discuss intermediate data representation: text vs. integer values (for counters).

-- if relevant, discuss the limitations of your solutions and how it could be improved.
+TODO: if relevant, discuss the limitations of your solutions and how it could be improved.